 Click to find out key info about the church...

-The church meets every Sunday with services at 9am (traditional), 10.30am (informal) and 6.30pm (Evening Worship).
+The church meets every Sunday with services at 9am (traditional) and10.30am (informal).
 There is a cafe between the morning services at 10am where everyone can catch up over fresh coffee or tea, with squash for children.

 We meet at St Stephen's Church, which has a modern flexible worship area: fully carpeted and with chairs rather than pews.
 A map and our contact details can be found here